Tuesday, May 18, 2010

 Sunday, April 4, 2010

-Installing a Odyssey PC925 Battery in a Lotus Elise
+Lotus Elise: Installing a Odyssey PC925 Battery

 The stock battery in our Lotus Elise has completely died.
 After two winters of storage and not using a battery tender, it would no longer hold a charge.
 I went to the store to see if I could find a replacement, but all of the size 26 batteries were much heavier.
 On most cars this would not be a problem, but the additional weight would hurt performance while racing.